Managing Anger: The Inner Bonding Anger ProcessBy Dr. Margaret Paul

 Anger is not truly managed when we just try to change our behavior.
 We need to change our intent.
 As long as your intent is to control and not be controlled, you may resort to anger when your fears of loss of self and loss of other are activated.
 Until your deeper intent is to be a loving human being, starting with yourself, you may continue to resort to anger when threatened.

-We use an Anger Process to move out of being angry at others and feeling like a victim and into personal responsiblity.
+We use the Inner Bonding Anger Process to move out of being angry at others and feeling like a victim, and into personal responsiblity.

 The Anger Process